katieenns/Dream-Team/README.md

 2. Admin user shall be able to search most freqntly entered categoris and subcategories by user to better understand how users are interacting with the app.
    * Create the interfaces for admin to retrieve information like which is most search category, which are the most searched subcategories.
 Display results in tabular format.

+### Main Takeaways

+Our main takeaways from this project are:

+    1. Subscribe to Agile Methodologies, utilize online resources (eg. Stack OverFlow), and know there are many ways to execute the same idea!

+    2. Understanding how to use GitHub is important (committing/pushing, merging, utilizing branches), and centralizing teamwork in the debugging process       is a huge help.

+    3. Test driven development is extremely beneficial and is a true best practice (writing tests after writing code is hard!).

 ### Burn Down Chart
 https://github.com/katieenns/Dream-Team/blob/main/Burn%20Chart%2020221101.png